 Other ways to serve

 This made enough for 6 to 8 helpings and so we freeze it in portions as a quick meal another time.
 It freezes really well.
-When I have a lot of spinach I will put a hand full in about 45 minutes from the end of the cooking time, just to add some more goodness.
 If you don’t have the various spices you could add curry powder instead.
-I buy my spices from the World Food aisle in large supermarkets as they work out a lot cheaper.
+I buy my spices and pulses from the World Food aisle in large supermarkets as they work out a lot cheaper.
 We use curry in different ways.
 Sometimes I will put curry into pasties for picnics or when we are travelling.
 I also use it on baked potatoes, in toasted wraps done in the air fryer, or even have on toast for lunch.
 This is a really healthy meal that fills us up and is full of protein.
 Enjoy.